aboutcode-org/scancode.io/docs/user-interface.rst

 Reset a Project
 ---------------

-The reset allows to wipe all database entrie and all data on disks related to a project while keeping the input files.
+The reset allows to wipe all database entries and all data on disks related to a project while keeping the :guilabel:`input/` files.
 It can be used to re-run pipelines on a clean slate of the project without having to re-upload input files.